🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 In today’s competitive environment, it is all about taking the initiative.
 This is the era of working in a contextual environment than the theoretical world.
 To deliver and handle the problem upfront and pursue solutions right away.

 That is why it is important for a learner to make a smooth transition from formal to informal.
 This transition promises the idea of ‘continuity’.
 In other words, the open or informal education system can easily be adopted in the traditional structure of schools.
-It is all about offering learners a chance to determine the learning pace.
+It is all about offering learners a chance to determine their learning pace.
 They should be set free to move around and search for the best sources to learn with full motivation and keenness.

 The key is to let them make the most of the available means to master the subjects that catch their interest.
-Likewise, gradually suppressing the basic features of a formal learning approach that may include granting the learners total freedom as to the subject choice, activities and content that must be carried out along with the time duration that needs to be granted at each stage.
+Likewise, gradually suppressing the basic features of a formal learning approach may include granting the learners total freedom as to the subject choice, activities, and content that must be carried out along with the time duration that needs to be granted at each stage.

 In a nutshell, in going from formal to informal education, we are actually perforce displacing our ‘center of gravity’ form the processes of traditional or formulated school systems to that of students learning objectives.